SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Generates parameter controlled Lipsync for the clone based off of your current visemes.
+Generates viseme parameter controlled Lipsync for the clone based off of your current viseme blendshapes.

 </details>